Introduction to Archaeology: Glossary

 AMS - Accelerator Mass Spectrometry is an absolute dating technique that measures the amount of carbon-14 in an organic object and provides a rough indication of its age.

 Anthro - Of or relating to humans.

 Anthropology - The study of human beings, including their behavior, biology, linguistics, and social and cultural variations.
 In the United States, anthropology is divided into four sub-disciplines: archaeology, biological/physical anthropology, cultural anthropology, and linguistics.
-All the sub-diciplines study aspects of past or present humans.
+All the sub-disciplines study aspects of past or present humans.
 Archaeologists generally study the physical and material remains of ancient societies, while cultural anthropologists study living cultures.
 Physical anthropologists study human skeletons and other bodily remains.
-Biological anthrolopologists deal primarily with the evolution of humans and primates.
+Biological anthropologists deal primarily with the evolution of humans and primates.
 Linguists study languages, especially their development and their function within human culture.